ItalyPaleAle/go-validator/README.md

 - `map[string]string`
 - `[]string`

-If your variable is already of the correct type, you can use the [`Validate`](https://pkg.go.dev/github.com/italypaleale/go-validator#Validate) method:
+If your variable is already of one of those known types, you can use the [`Validate`](https://pkg.go.dev/github.com/italypaleale/go-validator#Validate) method:

 ```go
 // Validate(val T, rule string) (res T, err error)